 Where do some traders fail in the discipline department?

-They Have No Trading Plan.
+They Have A Trading Plan.
 You Need to outline your entry point, as well as, your two outs: profit target and stop loss.

 They Honor The Trading Plan.
 For some traders, creating a plan is not difficult, what’s hard for them is sticking to it.